OTdaCoder/PluginScripts/README.md

 demos and old plugin files so I decided to just make scripts to do it for me download, enjoy & if you have any to add go for it!

+Easy Uninstall
+1. Open iterm or terminal
+2. drag and drop .command into terminal or iterm and follow instructions

-Before you execute the script do the following!
+To make the script an executional file do the following!
 1. Open terminal or Iterm on Mac.
 2. Then paste the the following excluding "", "chmod +x "
 3. drag and drop the .command file into terminal